 Many students, staff and faculty like the convenience that e-scooters provide as a quick, efficient mode of transportation.
 As a result, they've become popular over the past few years.

 When riding on campus, e-scooters and other personal mobility vehicles should be operated in much the same way as a bicycle.
 Like bicycles, e-scooters must be parked at either a bike rack or in a shared mobility area.
 They should not hamper ingress or egress to buildings or accessibility to sidewalks.
 Shared mobility areas on campus are identified by the following signage:

 Bike racks are provided at nearly every building and covered parking is available in many areas.
 Please see this map to locate bike and e-scooter parking nearest to your location.
 If you notice a need for more parking in a particular area, submit a request via our Bike Rack Request Form.

 Enjoy the ride!
 But please be aware that e-scooters parked anywhere other than at a bike rack or in a shared mobility area on campus are subject to impoundment.
 They're also prohibited in buildings and on elevated pedestrian walkways.

-The University has chosen Bird as its preferred e-scooter vendor, which means that the company deploys and redistributes e-scooters on campus.
+The University has chosen Bird as its preferred e-scooter vendor, which means that the company deploys and redistributes the e-scooters on campus.
 Birds are a cost-effective mode of transportation; at $1 to unlock, plus 39¢ per minute.
-Bird's e-scooters are also an option on the menu of benefits available to UK's Commute Club members.
+Bird's e-scooters and are also an option on the menu of benefits available to UK's Commute Club members.

 Report A Problem: